agadiffe/WindowsMize/README.md

 - fully non-interactive script: make sure to review everything before running it.

 ### Remarks
-Documentation files will be added later (probably).
-For now, you can read some comments directly in the source code files.
+You can read some comments directly in the source code files.

 Example:
  - src > modules > network > private > NetFirewallRules.ps1